 Nonetheless, there have been significant cost escalations and delays.
 These can happen with any capital scheme but the combined size of the projects means that the overall risk is more significant than that which ECC is used to doing.
-This raises an is all states are stated as the right resources, skills and reporting lines in place to deliver the schemes as well as possible and ensure that Councillors and senior leaders have a complete and up to date picture so that the right mitigations can be put in place.
+This raises an issue as to whether we have the right resources, skills and reporting lines in place to deliver the schemes as well as possible and ensure that Councillors and senior leaders have a complete and up to date picture so that the right mitigations can be put in place.
 We are taking urgent action to ensure that we do have the right resources and advice and reporting lines.